Angelo Tsagarakis: French 3x3 national team

 His greatest accomplishment representing his home country came in the summer of 2017.
 Tsagarakis finished in the top 3 scorers of the 4th FIBA 3x3 World Cup, in Nantes (France - June, 17th to 21st), with 46 points in 7 games (1 point behind the world's number one ranked Bulut), and led team France to the bronze medal, which was the second world medal in the history of French 3x3 basketball in the senior category.
 He also distinguished himself by winning the 3 point shootout contest over of Dutch national team player Joey Schelvis and Czech national team Michaela Uhrová, who was MVP of the 2016 World Cup.

 In the week preceding the World Cup in Nantes, Tsagarakis was named the MVP of the Big 12 International Tournament that was held in Voiron (France), that was won by the French team.
 In early July, he also competed with the French team at the 2017 FIBA 3x3 Europe Cup in Amsterdam, finishing 5th, after losing in the quarterfinals against the surprising champion, Latvia.
 He once again led the team in scoring, with 19 points in 3 games.
 Tsagarakis also participated in the long distance shootout contest and finished second behind the Russian national team player Alexander Zakharov.

 From September 14–16, 2018, Tsagarakis competed once more in the FIBA 3x3 Europe Cup, while representing France.
 France finished 7th, after losing in the quarterfinals against Russia.
 The competition was held in Bucharest.
 Although France failed again to win a medal at the competition, Tsagarakis dominated the 3-point shoot-out competition, and earned himself another gold medal in the competition, after the one he had earlier obtained at the World Cup in Nantes, in 2017.
 It was the third individual international medal for Tsagarakis in as many events in the contest.

+Tsagarakis retired from international play in September 2018 and is still today the 4th all-time leading scorer in the history of the French 3x3 national team with 160 points in 26 caps.